 Worcester

-Worcester’s preliminary election is Tuesday, Sept.
+Worcester’s preliminary election was Tuesday, Sept.
 2. The city’s general election will come on Tuesday, Nov.
-4. Polls will be open both dates from 7 a.m. to 8 p.m.
+4. Polls will be open from 7 a.m. to 8 p.m.
 You can also vote by mail.

 Current At-Large Councilor Thu Nguyen is not seeking another term.
 Nguyen, the first openly nonbinary person elected to government in Massachusetts, accused fellow councilors of making transphobic comments.
-In total, there are 14 candidates for city councilor at-large appearing on the preliminary election ballot, and the top 12 will advance to the November election.
+There are 12 candidates for city councilor at-large on the November election.
 Only six seats are available.

 Everyone running for an at-large City Council seat is automatically considered a mayoral candidate unless they withdraw from the mayoral race in September.
-Only incumbent Mayor Joe Petty and Council Vice Chairman Khrystian King have expressly stated their desire to be mayor.
+Only incumbent Mayor Joe Petty, Council Vice Chairman Khrystian King and small business owner Owura-Kwaku Sarkodieh have expressly stated their desire to be mayor.
 To be elected mayor, a candidate must receive more votes than the other mayoral candidates and finish in the top-six in the at-large council race.

 You can check your registration status and locate your polling location on the city’s website.